Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 You live in FL, KY, or SC Always file — it's free by law

 Before filing any claim, it's worth a quick call to your agent to understand how your specific insurer handles glass claims.
 Some companies are more lenient than others, and your agent can tell you if a claim will affect your record before you commit.
-You can also learn more about how collision insurance differs from glass claims to understand the full claims picture.
+Understanding how your comprehensive deductible is set up can also help you decide whether filing makes financial sense in the first place.

 Multiple Claims Can Have Consequences

 While one glass claim is rarely a problem, filing 3 or more glass claims in a policy period can cause some insurers to increase your glass deductible, restrict coverage, or flag your account at renewal.
+Industry data shows 2+ claims in three years can raise premiums by an average of 15%.
 Use your coverage wisely.

 Smart Savings Made Simple!